Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights - NewsBreak

 Rams stats and trends

-- Los Angeles' games this year have hit the over six times in 12 opportunities (50%).
+- Los Angeles' games this season have eclipsed the over/under six times in 12 opportunities (50%).

-- Los Angeles is 5-5 against the spread and 8-2 overall in games when it puts up more than 18.7 points.
+- Los Angeles is 5-5 against the spread and 8-2 overall when the team records more than 18.7 points.

-- In games that Los Angeles piles up more than 318.8 yards, the team is 5-6 against the spread and 8-3 overall.
+- When Los Angeles piles up more than 318.8 yards, the team is 5-6 against the spread and 8-3 overall.

 - The Rams have turned the ball over 14 times, nine fewer times than the Cardinals have forced turnovers (23).